sandv123/air-pollution-analytics/README.md

 4.  _Ingest data into_ `bronze` _tables_: a Lakeflow declariative pipeline is run to ingest the raw data into a Delta table and perform initial transformations.
 The tables are stored in `01_bronze` schema and Lakeflow pipeline expectations are applied to start improving the data quality.
 5.  _Deduplicate data and move to_ `silver`: a Lakeflow job runs a streaming query against the bronze data, for each record generates a unique ID, and deduplicates the data.
 Result is stored in a Delta table in the `02_silver` schema.
 The information about weather and polition sensors, locations, and measured parameters is extracted, the data is normalized.
 6.  _Compute business aggregates_: a Lakeflow declarative pipeline processes the data to prepare hourly, daily and monthly aggregates, denormalize the data for easy consumption.
 Resulting aggregates are stored in the `03_gold` layer and used for data analysis.

+## Data quality

+Data quality is ensured by utilizing two mechanisms: quality expectation and deduplication via foreach batch device.

+Quality expectations are implemented in `silver` layer to ensure no erroneous or incomplete data ends up in production pipeline.

+Data is deduped also in `silver` to ensure idempotency.

+Thanks to data quality measures pipelines don't break `silver` and `gold` data, even if run multiple times or out of order.

+## Orchestration

+The pipelines and jobs are designed in such a way, that allows for both batch backfilling of historic data, and iterative daily ingestion.
+For every data source there are two jobs, that orchestrate backfill and iterative ingestion.
+Iterative job is scheduled to run automatically on a daily basis, but if for some reason a run is skipped or has failed, next one will correctly process this and catch up.

 ## Analytics